SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/validate-fields.md

 ![message][img1]

-You can use this method on every entity in SuperOffice by editing the config files and add rules to your dll file.
+You can use this method on every entity in SuperOffice by editing the config files and add rules to your DLL file.

 <!-- Referenced images -->
 [img1]: media/7237_12447.jpg